 - 5/5GOOGLE REVIEWS

 WERE YOU INJURED IN AN UBER ACCIDENT IN CHICAGO?

 Being injured in a car accident involving an Uber, whether as a passenger, Uber driver, third-party driver, third-party passenger, or simply a pedestrian, is more complex than your average car accident case.
-Being that there are multiple players, possibly at-fault, as well as important contractual relationships to take into account in navigating the law, it is best to retain an experienced lawyer who regularly navigates the law in regard to Uber and other ridesharing companies in Illinois.
+Being that there are multiple players, possibly at-fault, as well as important contractual relationships to take into account in navigating the law, it is best to retain an experienced lawyer who regularly navigates the law in regard to Uber and other ridesharing companies like Lyft in Illinois.

 If you were injured in an Uber accident in Chicago as a result of your driver’s negligence, you may have legal recourse to file a lawsuit against Uber to seek compensation for damages, including pain and suffering, medical cost reimbursement, and wage loss, etc., as a result of your injuries.

 Otherwise, you may have a valid legal claim against the personal automobile insurance policy of the Uber driver.
 Alternatively, if you were injured due to the negligence of a third-party driver while a passenger in an Uber, you may have a personal injury lawsuit against the driver’s personal automobile policy.

 An experienced Chicago Uber Lawyer will walk you through your options during your phone call to properly evaluate your potential lawsuit.
 It is important to have a copy of the police report (if you have it) and any documentation having to do with your medical assistance prior to making the call.
 Our legal team prosecutes Uber and Lyft cases day in and day out.
 Don’t take our word for it; see what our clients have to say.

 The Uber Lawyer was able to negotiate a settlement with Uber that was outrageously higher than expected.